kudelabs/marshal-structure/README.md

 == Description

-This project is based on https://github.com/drbrain/marshal-structure/, and is the cloned and updated version of it.
+This project is based on Eric Hodel's https://github.com/drbrain/marshal-structure/, and is the cloned and updated version of it tailored for our immediate needs.

 Tools to inspect and analyze Ruby's Marshal serialization format.
 Supports the Marshal 4.8 format which is emitted by ruby 1.8 through 2.x.